Sign in →

 Useful For

-Reproductive risk refinement via carrier screening for individuals in the general population for cystic fibrosis and spinal muscular atrophy.
+Reproductive risk refinement via carrier screening for individuals in the general population for cystic fibrosis (CF) and spinal muscular atrophy (SMA).

-Reproductive risk refinement via carrier screening for individuals with a family history of cystic fibrosis and/or spinal muscular atrophy when familial variants are not available
+Reproductive risk refinement via carrier screening for individuals with a family history of CF and/or SMA when familial variants are not available

 This test is not useful for clinical diagnosis of an affected individual.